 - Closing grey routes either with the help of SMS firewall upgrade or by ring-fencing the network to block grey routes.

 - Introducing a tracking and reporting system that provides real-time reports on the kind of traffic, an operator receives the traffic volumes, original source, et al.

 - Partnering with an OTT provider which allows the operator to share the revenue with the OTT provider.

-- Hiring a Consulting Partner to identify and analyze patterns of fraud on the network in order to prevent similar entries into the network.
+- Hiring a Consulting Partner to identify and analyze patterns of fraud on the network to prevent similar entries into the network.

 - Introduction of a single platform to monetize the A2P traffic using cloud-based integration.
 Access to an API would allow integration into any operational support system/business support system or other third-party systems such as Enterprise Resource Planning (ERP) or Customer Relationship Management (CRM)

 - Use of protocols and systems such as Rich Communications Services messaging, Internet of things, machine-to-machine communication, and phone number portability.

 The challenges these players face in this process: key takeaways